Walter the Whale

-Walter the Whale was a star killer whale (orca) when keeping orcas in captivity had just begun.
-At that time, following the death of Namu, the only other established star orca was Shamu.
-"Walter the Whale" was the orca's advertised name at first, but later she was renamed Skana.
+Walter the Whale (Skana) was a star orca (killer whale) during the early era of captive orcas in the 1960s.
+In 1967, following the death of Namu, the only other established star orca was Shamu.
+Walter the Whale was the orca's advertised name at first, but she was later renamed Skana.

-Walter was captured from K Pod of the Southern Resident Killer Whales by Ted Griffin, and shipped to the Seattle Public Aquarium.
-Soon the orca was trucked to Vancouver in a rental arrangement with boat show producer Bob O'Loughlin.
+Walter was captured from K Pod of the southern resident orcas in 1967 by Ted Griffin, and shipped to the Seattle Public Aquarium.
+Soon the orca was transported by truck to Vancouver in a rental arrangement with boat show producer Bob O'Loughlin.

-At the 1967 Vancouver Boat Show at the PNE (Pacific National Exhibition) grounds, "a star was born by the name of Walter and the attraction helped the show...to an attendance record of more than 100,000."
-Walter "delighted...a legion of killer-whale watchers" and "made a lot of friends...among that group of men whose business is selling boats."
-Curiosity "about the background of killer whales" made the whale "the show's biggest draw."
+The Province reported that due to public curiosity about "the background of killer whales," Walter was the "biggest draw" of the 1967 Vancouver Boat Show, held at the Pacific National Exhibition (PNE) grounds.
+Walter's presence at the show helped set an attendance record of more than 100,000 individuals, and promoted boat sales.

-When the Boat Show ended, the Vancouver Aquarium bought Walter, who became their first orca since their capture of Moby Doll.
+After the conclusion of the boat show, the Vancouver Aquarium bought Walter, who became their first orca since Moby Doll.

-Boat show producer Bob O'Loughlin's search for a killer whale
+Boat show producer Bob O'Loughlin's search for an orca

-Even before the capture of Moby Doll, Bob O'Loughlin had for years "hoped to display a live killer whale at one of his traveling sports shows," but he had failed in several attempts to catch one at Seattle.
-In one of those attempts, one of O'Loughlin's men fired a tranquilizer dart from a Seattle Police Department helicopter and hit a young orca with the dart.
+Even before the capture of Moby Doll, Bob O'Loughlin had failed in several attempts to catch an orca at Seattle.
+During one attempt, one of O'Loughlin's men fired a tranquilizer dart from a Seattle Police Department helicopter and hit a young orca with the dart.
 While that appeared to keep the orca relaxing at the surface, another orca perceptively knocked out the dart and pushed their podmate out of danger, according to Seattle Public Aquarium owner Ted Griffin.

 Capture

-Bob O'Loughlin, who had failed in his own capture attempts a few years before, was able to obtain an orca after Ted Griffin trapped 15 Southern Resident Killer Whales, probably all from K Pod, in Yukon Harbor in Puget Sound on February 15, 1967.
+Bob O'Loughlin was able to obtain an orca after Ted Griffin trapped 15 southern resident orcas, all from K Pod, in Yukon Harbor in Puget Sound on February 15, 1967.
 This was the first deliberate multi-orca capture, and marked the full transition of orca captivity from opportunistic novelty to commercial enterprise.
 In the following years, the demand would outstrip the supply of captured orcas.

 Griffin would take five of these captured whales to the Seattle Public Aquarium.
 Two were quickly sold to SeaWorld San Diego.
 One remaining orca was rented to O'Loughlin.